 - What You NEED to Know about Traffic

 - Passive Income Streams 101

-Electronic white boards (EWB) videos work extremely well because:
+Electronic white board (EWB) videos work extremely well because:

 - They’re more engaging.
 Unlike boring slideshow presentations, there’s more movement on the screen so they’ll hold an audience’s attention much better.

 - They’re different.
-Not everyone publishes videos like this, and even if they knew how most will not take the time to actually do it.
+Not everyone publishes videos like this, and even if they know how, most will not take the time to actually do it.
 This is an easy way to stand out of the crowd.

 - They’re a fantastic teaching tool.
 I hope we’re all in this for the purpose of helping other people achieve something, understand certain concepts or implement specific strategies.
-If that’s the case, the EWB is a great way to produce (and consume) content much easier than a regular blog post, podcast episode or video can do, depending on the topic of choice.
+If that’s the case, the EWB is a great way to produce (and consume) content much easier than a regular blog post, podcast episode, or video can, depending on the topic of choice.